krancour/brignext/PROPOSAL.md

 the most popular data store for logs forwarded from Fluentd agents, this proposal recommends the use of MongoDB for this purpose.
-Assuming MongoDB will be utilized as the record keeping subsystem's underlying data store, the choice to reuse it minimizes the footprint of Brigade's infrastructure dependendies.
+Assuming MongoDB will be utilized as the record keeping subsystem's underlying data store, the choice to reuse it minimizes the footprint of Brigade's infrastructure dependencies.

 N.B.: As fluent-bit matures, it may become another viable log agent-- one that can reasonably be expected to both be faster and consume fewer resources than